 Honestly, if you’re buying an air conditioner that will last for 10 years or more, it is highly recommended to buy one with a higher SEER rating.
 It might cost $100 more but you will spend less energy running it which is good for your pocket and for the environment.

-SEER Calculator For AC Units With Different BTU Number
+SEER Calculator For AC Units (What Is A Good SEER Rating?)

 You can use this calculator below to calculate the yearly electricity cost for every air conditioner.
 We predispose the 1,000h/year operation use and 13,19 cent per kWh to calculate the electricity bill based on BTU and SEER rating: